Therapist declined temporary confinement for accused Colorado gunman: report

 Holmes has yet to enter a plea in the case, and prosecutors have not indicated whether they will seek the death penalty.
 Holmes’ lawyers, who analysts have suggested may be laying the groundwork for an insanity defense, have said he suffers from mental illness and sought to get help before the shooting.

-Reporting by Keith Coffman; Writing and additional reporting by Mary Slosson; Editing by Cynthia Johnston and Mohammad Zargham
+(Reporting by Keith Coffman; Writing and additional reporting by Mary Slosson; Editing by Cynthia Johnston, Mohammad Zargham and Jim Loney)

+This December 5 story was refiled to add that KMGH 7News was first to report the story